joshbegley/nyt-latest/README.md

 **Pakistan Names a New Army Chief, Amid Political Drama Centered on the Military**\
 `The appointment of Lt.
-Gen. Asim Munir comes after weeks of intense speculation and backstage negotiations over who would lead the nuclear-armed military.`\
+Gen. Syed Asim Munir comes after weeks of intense speculation and backstage negotiations over who would lead the nuclear-armed military.`\
 https://nytimes.com/2022/11/24/world/asia/pakistan-military.html?searchResultPosition=1

 **Your Thursday Briefing**\